yellowcardfinancial/backend-engineering-test/readme.md

 ## Problem
 DynamoDb actions limit to 1mb of data per call.
 This table has 30,000 transactions and can only retrieve ~5,286 of them.

-The API Endpoint **must** accept the size limit of the # of transactions to retrieve per page, and some identifier, whether it be a page number or unique key, to be able to traverse forwards and backwards in the results in order.
+The API Endpoint **must** accept country code, currency, the size limit of the # of transactions to retrieve per page, and some identifier, whether it be a page number or unique key, to be able to traverse forwards and backwards in the results in orde.

 ## Notes